Nigeria: Actions To Reduce The Suicide Rate.

 This is the biggest area of need – and toughest to deal with presently.

-It is particularly so in a society like Nigeria.
+It is particularly so in largely conservative societies you find in a country like Nigeria.

 The treatments vary and require time plus a supportive environment or structure.